AlexGalays/space-monad/README.md

 <a name="OneMany.isOneMany"></a>
 ### OneMany.isOneMany

-Returns whether this instance is a OneMany (either an One or a Many) and refines its type
+Returns whether this instance is a OneMany (either an One or a Many).

 ```ts
 import { OneMany, One } from 'space-monad'